AlistairBoettiger/Protocols/STORMbuffers.md

 > *(higher molar Tris recommended for longer STORM imaging)

 1. Oxygen Scavenger (GLOX)
    * 200 uL of Dilution Buffer (see above)
-* 14 mg Glucose Oxidase (Sigma Aldrich)
+   * 14 mg Glucose Oxidase, or 28 mg of Pyranose Oxidase* (Sigma Aldrich)
    * 50 uL of catalase (20 mg/mL; Sigma Aldrich)
    * Dissolve glucose oxidase in Dilution Buffer, vortex to mix.
 After mixing the catalase suspension well, add catalase to glucose oxidase solution.
    * Centrifuge at maximum speed for 1 min.
 Catalase may visibly precipitate out and remain at the bottom of the tube.
 Use the yellow supernatant for imaging buffers.
    * Aliquot and freeze immediately.
 Store working tube at 4C for up to 1 week.
 Fresh (non-frozen) aliquots good for up to 2 weeks at 4C.

+> *Pyranose Oxidase is more expensive but ensures stable buffer pH even in buffers exposed to air.
+Glucose oxidase will cause buffer pH to drop rapidly (pH ~4 or less) if exposed to air for a few hours.

 1. 50% (by mass) Glucose stock
 2. BME (Sigma-Aldrich 63689-25ML-F)

  [1]: http://pubs.acs.org/doi/pdf/10.1021/ja3105279

+## Trolox Buffer
+Recipe from Kok Hao Chen
+### buffer composition
+* 50mM Tris, 200mM NaCl (or 2xSSC),
+* 10% Glucose,
+*  saturating amount (~2mM) of Trolox.

+### Prep protocol
+1. Add all the ingredients together with ~10mg of Trolox in 10mL of total volume.
+Trolox is in way excess and it will not dissolve completely.
+2. Sonicate the mix for ~5-10mins and then leave the mix in the cold room shaking overnight.
+3. Filter the mix the next day morning, and the buffer is ready to be used.